Monthly Archives: October 2007

 • Be relatable and honest.
 One of the keys to doing that is to have an honest voice and honest characters with both bad and good sides to them.
 People we can relate to with all of their faults, passions, fears, weaknesses and good moments.
 Another key to being honest and relatable is keeping a conversational style.

-To add to the above tips, as we have discussed in an earlier blog article, the most effective start to the communication process is to begin at the end and enumerate the outcome–the conclusions the audience should draw.
-This helps you collect and present ideas logically and thus lead the audience to those desired conclusions.
+To echo the ideas summarized above, read my earlier blog article about beginning with the end: the most effective start to the communication process is to begin at the end and enumerate the outcome.
+List the conclusions the audience should draw from your effort.
+Setting a goal for your communication helps you collect and present ideas logically.

 Inspirational Quotations #191